What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Introduction

 \section{Introduction}

+The direct images of supermassive black holes in M87* and Sgr A* released by the Event Horizon Telescope revealed ring structures which are interpreted as advection dominated relativistically hot accretion flows in an immediate vicinity of the black hole event horizons \citep{EHTC:2019,EHTC:2022}.
+These images allow us to test complex accretion flow models with unprecedented precision.
+It is natural and timely to ask whether a black hole accretion processes are universal and whether models constructed mostly for the supermassive black holes apply to accreting stellar-mass holes found in our Galaxy.

-Stellar-mass black holes accreting matter from a stellar companion emitting X-rays (XRB) are known to display several distinct X-ray spectral states characterized by different luminosities, X-ray spectral indices, multiwavelength components and timing properties \citep{fender:2012,belloni:2016}.
+Stellar-mass black holes accreting matter from a stellar companion (hereafter XRB) are known to display several distinct X-ray spectral states characterized by different luminosities, X-ray spectral indices, multiwavelength components and timing properties \citep{fender:2012,belloni:2016}.
 The two main XRB spectral states are a low-hard and a high-soft states.
-In the low-hard state, the luminosity is lower, the spectrum has a power-law shape and the source has a persistent radio component.
+In the low-hard state, the luminosity is lower, the X-ray spectrum has a power-law shape and the source has a persistent radio component.
 During the high-soft state, the luminosity rises closer the Eddington limit, the spectrum is dominated by a thermal component and the radio counterpart is quenched.
-Sources can be also found in an intermediate state with both, thermal and power-law, components visible in the X-ray spectrum.
-Since many years it is generally understood that the X-ray soft component is produced by a thermal disk and the power-law component is emitted by so called ``corona'' which has some not well understood connection to a relativistic jet emitting photons in radio band \citep{done:2007}.
+Sources can be also found in an intermediate state with thermal and power-law components both visible in the X-ray spectrum.
+Since many years it is generally understood that the X-ray soft component is produced by a thermal disk and the power-law component is emitted by the so called ``corona'' which has some, not yet well understood, connection to a relativistic jet emitting photons in the radio \citep{done:2007}.
 One of the long-standing questions is what is the geometry and properties of this corona and whether the corona is actually a compact jet or rather a part of the disk and, if so, then how is the corona connected to the jet.
+All these questions are difficult to answer solely observationally because accretion flows in XRBs are spatially unresolved.

-In this work we propose a more detailed picture of the corona in the low-hard state using state-of-the-art general relativistic radiation-magnetohydrodynamic (GRRMHD) simulations.
-Recent measurments of polarization of X-ray emission in XRBs in a hard state \citep{krawczynski:2022} opened up a new opportunity to test various accretion flow scenarios.
-In this work we show that the GRRMHD simulations are consistent with these new observational constraints.
+In this work we construct a more detailed model of the accretion flow in XRB in the low-hard state using state-of-the-art general relativistic radiation-magnetohydrodynamic (GRRMHD) simulations.
+Recent Imaging X-ray Polarimetry Explorer (IXPE) measurements of polarization of X-ray emission in XRBs in a hard state \citep[e.g.,][]{krawczynski:2022} opened up a unique opportunity to test accretion flow scenarios in these systems as suggested already by \citet{lightman:1976} and \citet{rees:1975}.
+In this work we show that the GRRMHD simulations indicate consistency with these new observational constraints.